 Pricing depends on the size of the group

 Upon his death, Salem’s Nathaniel Hawthorne asked his friends and family to destroy their correspondence.
 Few did.
-The remaining letters will be brought to life by actors in this two-hour walking tour that will take you through the Life, Loves and Locations of Salem's most celebrated author who is portrayed by writer/director Bob Gautreau (HBO, America's Got Talent).
-This walking tour also features actors Ryan Boettcher, Andrew Eller, Gwen Rosengelb and Sally Powers, who bring Longfellow, Melville and the Peabody Sisters to life.
-There are two acts with a ten minute intermission
+The remaining letters will be brought to life in this 90-minute walking tour that will take you through the Life, Loves and Locations of Salem's most celebrated author who is portrayed by writer/director Bob Gautreau (HBO, America's Got Talent).
+He will provide insights into the life of the introverted author that will make you chuckle and sigh.
+There are two acts with a ten minute intermission.

 The Scarlet Letter(s) Tour